lecy/RMD-to-Jupyter/README.md

-# RMD to Jupyter - R Function
+# RMD to Jupyter - R Helper Function

 This project provides a convenient R function for translating R Markdown (.rmd) files to Jupyter Notebook (.ipynb) files.